neheller/kits21/kits21/evaluation/README.md

 > segmentations from a subset of seven TCIA scans, where each segmentation was performed by a radiographer and then
 > arbitrated by an oncologist, neither of whom had seen the scan previously.

-We use the same groups of sampled segmentations as are used to compute the inter-rater variability for computing the tolerance.
+We use the same groups of sampled segmentations as are used to compute the inter-rater disagreement for computing the tolerance.
 The tolerance is computed for each HEC individually and is averaged over all cases.

 If you still desire to rerun the computation of the tolerances, you can do so by running